SAML-Toolkits/java-saml/README.md

   2.2.
 In the second link we are redirected to the */dologin.jsp* view with a 'attrs' GET parameter.
 An AuthNRequest is sent to the IdP with the /attrs.jsp view as RelayState parameter, we authenticate at the IdP and then a Response is sent to the SP, specifically to the Assertion Consumer Service view: /acs.jsp.
 There the SAMLResponse is validated, the NameID and user attributes extracted and stored in the session and we are redirected to the RelayState view, the attrs.jsp view where user data is read from session and prompted.

-3. The single log out funcionality could be tested by 2 ways.
+3. The single log out functionality could be tested by 2 ways.

   3.1.
 SLO Initiated by SP.
 Click on the "logout" link at the SP, after that we are redirected to the /dologout.jsp view where a Logout Request is sent to the IdP, the session at the IdP is closed and replies to the SP a Logout Response (sent to the Single Logout Service endpoint).
 The SLS endpoint /sls.jsp of the SP process the Logout Response and if is valid, close the user session of the local app.
 Notice that the SLO Workflow starts and ends at the SP.